 President Joyce Banda

-The news comes as a surprise.
-Malawi’s new president Joyce Banda recently reversed an earlier promise to end the country’s ban on homosexual acts, claiming that the nation is not ready for it.
+Malawi’s new president has reversed an earlier promise to end the country’s ban on homosexual acts, claiming that the nation is not ready for it.

-In September, however, she told The Associated Press that her views are not backed by the majority of Malawians and she could not impose her beliefs on the country.
+On Friday, however, she told The Associated Press that her views are not backed by the majority of Malawians.

-If Malawi ends the ban on same-sex sexual activity it would become the first African country to decriminalise homosexuality since 1994.
+The news is a blow to efforts to normalise homosexuality in Africa.
+If Malawi had gone ahead with Banda’s reform, it would have become the first African country to decriminalise homosexuality since 1994.

 Malawi’s anti-gay laws and poor human rights record have led to international donors suspending aid to the country.